bfeitknecht/ethz-vpn/README.md

 This is a small CLI script for managing the ETHZ VPN on macOS.

 ## Dependencies
-- `totp-cli` database with ETH OTP secret
+- `totp-cli` database with ETHZ OTP secret token
 - `security` keychain item with VPN password